manishrps/mslearn-dp100/instructions/04-run-experiments.md

     ![](images/img7.png)
     ![](images/img8.png)

-3. Enter the following command to update the Azure ML SDK:
+3. Enter the following command to verify that the Azure ML SDK is installed:

     ```bash
     pip show azureml-sdk